lamassuiot/lamassu-kubernetes-chart/README.md

   * `Minikube`: The default installation includes this service
   * `EKS`: TODO
 * **Ingress Controller** The recommended ingress controller is provided by Nginx.
 Follow the official documentation to install this plugin: [https://kubernetes.github.io/ingress-nginx/](https://kubernetes.github.io/ingress-nginx/).
-  * `MicroK8s`: This distribution has an eazy way of installing this plugin.
+  * `MicroK8s`: This distribution has an easy way of installing this plugin.
 Run `microk8s enable ingress`.
 Once the ingress controller is installed, apply this patch to allow mutual TLS connections to go through the nginx controller `microk8s kubectl -n ingress patch ds nginx-ingress-microk8s-controller --type=json -p='[{"op": "add", "path": "/spec/template/spec/containers/0/args/-", "value": "--enable-ssl-passthrough"}]'`
   * `k3s`: Follow the official docs
   * `Minikube`: Run `minikube addons enable ingress`
   * `EKS`: TODO
 * **Load Balancer Provider**
-  * `MicroK8s`: This distribution has an eazy way of installing this plugin.
+  * `MicroK8s`: This distribution has an easy way of installing this plugin.
 Run `microk8s enable metallb` and follow the instructions.
 You will have to specify the CIDR range used by MetalLB i.e. `microk8s enable metallb:192.168.1.240/24`
   * `k3s`: The default installation includes this service
   * `Minikube`:  Run `minikube addons enable metallb`
   * `EKS`: TODO
 * **CertManager** Follow the official docs [https://cert-manager.io/](https://cert-manager.io/)
-  * `MicroK8s`: This distribution has an eazy way of installing this plugin.
+  * `MicroK8s`: This distribution has an easy way of installing this plugin.
 Run `microk8s enable cert-manager`
   * `k3s`: Follow the official docs
   * `Minikube`: TODO
   * `EKS`: TODO